element-hq/element-x-android/docs/_developer_onboarding.md

 - `-m` Option to select the gradle module to build.
 Default is sdk.
 - `-t` Option to to select an android target to build against.
 Default will build for all targets.

-So for example to build the sdk against aarch64-linux-android target and copy the generated aar to ElementX project:
+So for example to build the sdk against aarch64-linux-android target and copy the generated aar to Element X project:

 ```shell
 ./scripts/build.sh -p [YOUR MATRIX RUST SDK PATH] -t aarch64-linux-android -o [YOUR element-x-android PATH]/libraries/rustsdk/matrix-rust-sdk.aar